samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ***Fighting the Contagion.*** Magic such as a [Heal](/spells/2618979-heal) or [Lesser Restoration](/spells/2619016-lesser-restoration) spell ends the contagion immediately.
 A character who is proficient with an [Herbalism Kit](/equipment/460-herbalism-kit) can use it to create one dose of nonmagical ointment, which takes 1 hour.
 When applied to the eyes of a creature suffering from Sight Rot, the ointment suppresses the contagion on that creature for 24 hours.
 If the contagion is suppressed in this way for a total of 72 hours (requiring three doses and applications of the ointment), the contagion ends on the creature.

 ***Spreading the Contagion.*** Any Humanoid that makes skin contact with a creature infected with Sight Rot must succeed on a DC 15 Constitution saving throw or also become infected with the contagion.
-On a successful save, the Humanoid can’t catch the contagion from that particular infected creature for the next 24 hours.
+On a successful save, the Humanoid can't catch the contagion from that particular infected creature for the next 24 hours.

 Death
 -----

 Adventures involve risk, with consequences that can be as catastrophic as the death of a single character or an entire group.
 Given the degree to which players get attached to their characters, character death can be an emotionally charged situation.
-It might even be a hard limit for some players (see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)), so it’s worth having a conversation about how to handle character death at the start of a new game.
+It might even be a hard limit for some players (see "[Ensuring Fun for All](/sources/dnd/dmg-2024/the-basics#EnsuringFunforAll)" in [chapter 1](/sources/dnd/dmg-2024/the-basics)), so it's worth having a conversation about how to handle character death at the start of a new game.

 ### Death Must Be Fair

-The best way to avoid hard feelings connected to the death of a beloved character is to make sure the players know you’re being fair.
+The best way to avoid hard feelings connected to the death of a beloved character is to make sure the players know you're being fair.
 Keep these principles in mind:

-**Don’t Cheat in the Monsters’ Favor.** Rolling dice in front of the players when a situation is especially deadly is one way to communicate that you’re not cheating in the monsters’ favor or singling out a single character for punishment.
+**Don't Cheat in the Monsters' Favor.** Rolling dice in front of the players when a situation is especially deadly is one way to communicate that you're not cheating in the monsters' favor or singling out a single character for punishment.

-**Don’t Make It Personal.** Don’t punish a character for a player’s behavior or some personal grudge.
-That’s probably the quickest way to undermine your players’ trust in you as DM and as a fair arbiter of the rules.
+**Don't Make It Personal.** Don't punish a character for a player's behavior or some personal grudge.
+That's probably the quickest way to undermine your players' trust in you as DM and as a fair arbiter of the rules.

 **Provide Fair Warning.** Let characters face the consequences of their foolish actions, but make sure you give enough cues for the players to recognize self-destructive actions.
 You might want to ask a player, "Are you sure?" before committing a character to a potentially fatal course of action.

-**Fair Encounters.** Your players have to know that you’re fair in designing encounters.
-It’s fine to throw tough encounters at them and sometimes to let them face monsters they can’t beat.
-But it’s not fair if the players have no way to know they can’t win the fight or have no way to escape.
+**Fair Encounters.** Your players have to know that you're fair in designing encounters.
+It's fine to throw tough encounters at them and sometimes to let them face monsters they can't beat.
+But it's not fair if the players have no way to know they can't win the fight or have no way to escape.

 ### Scaling Lethality

 You can adjust the lethality of your campaign using the [encounter-building guidelines](/sources/dnd/dmg-2024/creating-adventures#CombatEncounters) in [chapter 4](/sources/dnd/dmg-2024/creating-adventures).
-If your players enjoy games that test their characters to the utmost and are prepared to create new characters at a moment’s notice, consider using high-difficulty encounters over and over, with little opportunity for rests between encounters, to create a more lethal adventure.
+If your players enjoy games that test their characters to the utmost and are prepared to create new characters at a moment's notice, consider using high-difficulty encounters over and over, with little opportunity for rests between encounters, to create a more lethal adventure.
 Conversely, using only low-difficulty encounters is less likely to lead to character death, especially if characters have ample opportunity to rest during the adventure.

 #### Defeated, Not Dead